 Once you've got a list of 5 or so keyword phases (whether you used the Keyword Planner or not), continue to the next tips.

 These are things that you can do in your content management system (CMS), such as SilverStripe, to tweak the content of your website for improved SEO.

-This first tip might seem obvious, but it's possibly the most important part of SEO and that's providing valuable content.
-Forget about search engines for now and think about visitors, create content that is useful to your visitors.
+This first tip might seem obvious, but it's the most important part of SEO and that's providing valuable content.
+Forget about search engines for now and think about visitors, create content that is useful to your website's visitors.

 Having good content makes it more likely that visitors recommend your site to others and share links to it on social media and this all helps to improve your search ranking.

 Keep Content Clear and Useful